youngker/apparmor-wiki/AppArmorTrustedHelpers.md

 # Introduction
 Trusted helpers are userspace services that have elevated permission in some domain, that AppArmor trusts to help enforce certain policy.
-Trusted helpers may themselves be untrusted and confined in other areas.
+Trusted helpers may themselves be 'untrusted' and confined by policy in other domains.

-There is no one way to implement a trusted helper, they may be tightly integrated with rules integrated into policy and leveraging the apparmor query infrastructure.
-To a loosely coupled service that shares no information with AppArmor and only queries some AppArmor properties when doing its enforcement.
+There is no one way to implement a trusted helper, they may be tightly integrated into apparmor policy, a loosely coupled service that shares no information with AppArmor and only queries some AppArmor properties when doing its enforcement, or any reasonable combination in between.

 # Basics of a Trusted Helper